Rafael Harpaz: Ambassador to the Philippines

 In November 2017, Harpaz was appointed as the Israeli Ambassador to the Philippines.

 He presented his credentials to the president of the Philippines, Rodrigo Duterte, on August 31, 2018.

 Immediately after the credentials ceremony, he accompanied President Duterte during his September 2018 visit to Israel.
 It was the first visit by a sitting Filipino President to Israel.
 During the visit, Harpaz accompanied President Duterte in his meetings with President Reuben Rivlin and Prime Minister Benjamin Netanyahu.

 In July 2019, Harpaz signed a framework agreement of cooperation between the Department of Agriculture of the Philippines and Israel's International Development Cooperation Agency, MASHAV.

 On August 19, 2019, Harpaz was the keynote speaker at the annual celebration of former President Manuel Quezon's birthday.
 President Quezon is known as the one who opened the doors of the Philippines to Jewish refugees during the Holocaust.
 Approximately 1,300 Jews took refuge in the Philippines during World War II.
 During the war, President Quezon opened his house in the city of Marikina to the Jewish refugees who came to the Philippines.
 In recognition of this, Harpaz, together with Marikina Mayor Marcelino Teodoro, planted six trees at the site of President Quezon's home on September 25, 2019, to commemorate the six million Holocaust victims.

 On June 2, 2020, Harpaz delivered an Israeli donation of medical supplies to the Philippine government to help combat the coronavirus.
 An official turnover ceremony was held at the Philippine Air Force headquarters attended by Defense Secretary Delfin Lorenzana.

-Award
+Ambassador to the Republic of Korea

+Harpaz has served as Israel’s ambassador to South Korea since September 2024.
+He presented his credentials to the president of Korea Yoon Suk Yeol on October 28, 2024.
+He visited the National 18.5 Cemetery in Buk-gu, Gwangju on November 28, 2024 to lay a wreath in honor of the Korean citizens that lost there life in the struggle for democracy.